fleetdm/fleet/handbook/engineering/README.md

 5. **Move user stories to drafting board**: Select all items in "Ready for release" that have the `story` label.
 Apply the `:product` label and remove the `:release` label.
 These items will move back to the product drafting board.

 6. **Confirm and close**: Make sure that all items with the `story` label have left the "Ready for release" column.
 Select all remaining items in the "Ready for release" column and move them to the "Closed" column.
-This will close the related GitHub issues.
+This will close the related GitHub s.

 8. **Confirm and celebrate**: Now, head to the [Drafting](https://app.zenhub.com/workspaces/-drafting-ships-in-6-weeks-6192dd66ea2562000faea25c/board) board.
-Find all `story` issues with the current milestone (these are the ones you just moved).
+Find all `story` s with the current milestone (these are the ones you just moved).
 Move them to the "Confirm and celebrate" column.
-Product will close the issues during their [confirm and celebrate ritual](https://fleetdm.com/handbook/product#rituals).
+Product will close the s during their [confirm and celebrate ritual](https://fleetdm.com/handbook/product#rituals).

 9. **Close GitHub milestone**: Visit [GitHub's milestone page](https://github.com/fleetdm/fleet/milestones) and close the current milestone.